In this Aaron Sorkin

 We start out looking at the difference between creating a character and developing a character.

-Then, we look at some of the ways in which you can use intention and obstacles to develop characters.
+Then, we look at some of how you can use intention and obstacles to develop characters.
 Finally, we explore the role that actors play in bringing characters to life.

 Aaron talks about the two different kinds of research you can do and what you gain from each.
 He emphasizes the importance of talking to people and finding networks of stories.
 He gives an example of doing this while researching Steve Jobs.